Does the thought of the dentist make you nervous?

 The most common type of sedation is nitrous oxide, also known as laughing gas.
 It’s delivered using a mask, and it provides patients with a feeling of giddiness and euphoria, with minimal side effects.
 It wears off after about 5 minutes, and does not affect your ability to drive, so this is typically the best choice for many folks with dental anxiety.

 Oral sedation is also available.
-This pill-based form of sedation is prescribed to you by Dr. Green, and taken about an hour before your procedure.
+This pill-based form of sedation is prescribed to you by Dr. Green, and taken one hour before you go to sleep the night before your procedure.
 Usually, you’ll be given a drug like Valium or Halcion.

 These drugs reduce your level of consciousness, to such an extent that you may even fall asleep during your procedure.
 The primary drawback of this is that you cannot drive after your procedure.

 Other forms of sedation offered by Green Dental Care include IV sedation and general anesthesia, but these are usually only required for extremely complex dental surgeries.

 Interested In Sedation At The Dentist?
 Contact Green Dental Care Right Away!